 Side Effects of Baby Sitting Up to Early

-- Parents can have good intentions behind putting their babies in a sit-up position, but actually, they are making the biggest mistakes by playing with their natural motor skills development.
+- Parents can have good intentions behind putting their babies in a sit-up position, but actually, they are making the most significant mistakes by playing with their natural motor skills development.

-- Babies’ muscles are still in process of strengthened but force, it will make them weaker.
+- Babies’ muscles are still in the process of strengthening but force will make them weaker.

-- To early sit-up position will harm your baby’s back and she or he can have back pain issues later in life due to the low strength of the backbone.
+- An early sit-up position will harm your baby’s back and she or he can have back pain issues later in life due to the low strength of the backbone.

 - Earlier efforts of parents may cause weak strength in babies’ legs, arms, shoulders & back.
-Due to which he will start crawling and walking late.
+Due to this, he will start crawling and walking late.

 - Early sitting will interfere with the baby’s natural progression of skills.

-- The Biggest impact of earlier sitting is that your baby will have less tummy time, due to which it leads to fewer movements & strengthening & exploring.
+- The Biggest impact of earlier sitting is that your baby will have less tummy time, due to which leads to fewer movements & strengthening & exploring.

-- Less tummy time means the baby will have less exploring experiences to develop important reflexes to crawl and creep.
+- Less tummy time means the baby will have fewer exploring experiences to develop essential reflexes to crawl and creep.